-Rod Franklin is Dean of Programs, Adjunct Professor of Logistics and Academic Director of Executive Education at Kühne Logistics University.
+Rod Franklin is Adjunct Professor of Logistics and Academic Director of Executive Education at Kühne Logistics University.
 Professor Franklin, an engineer and operations manager by training and experience, received his Doctorate in Management from the Case Western Reserve University in Cleveland, Ohio.
 Professor Franklin has held management positions at Kühne + Nagel, USCO Logistics, ENTEX Information Services, Digital Equipment Corporation, and Cameron Iron Works.
 In addition, he has been a consultant for Booz-Allen & Hamilton, Theodore Barry & Associates and Arthur Young & Co.
 Professor Franklin was also a development engineer for the Saginaw Steering Gear Division of General Motors Corporation.

 Franklin’s research focuses on the application of modern management techniques to the efficient and effective operation of supply chains, sustainable business models, green logistics, corporate social responsibility and cloud based supply chain management.